matieuthe/projet_RMI/README.md

-# TIC TAC TOE with TMI
+# TIC TAC TOE with RMI

 This project is a tic tac toe game which can be play over the network.
 Client connect to a server to play against another user or against an AI.